-As an alternative to undercrossing, an overpass structure could be considered for the proposed Kennedy Road / GO Rail crossing at Clayton Drive grade separation.
-The overpass structure alternative can reduce the total bulk excavation as compared to the undercrossing alternative and would be better alternate to short-term and long-term management of groundwater levels.
-This will require placement of a vertical thickness of up to an estimated 10 m of fill for the approach embankments.
+As an alternative to undercrossing, an overpass structure could be considered for the proposed Kennedy Road / GO Rail crossing at Austin Drive grade separation.
+The overpass structure alternative can reduce the total bulk excavation as compared to the undercrossing alternative and would be a better alternate to short-term and long-term management of groundwater levels.